Monday, 6 April 2026

 It was good to have some company.
 We met Christophe and Benedikte, French Canadians who were making their way to Cartagena.
 John from the USA, Steve and Helena from the U.K (the creators of NFL), and Carla and Volker from Glucksberg, Germany – near the Danish border.

-In Mamitupu, Pablo is a well-known individual as he is mentioned in the various books and apps.
-He speaks English and was once married to an English woman and lived in North London for over 6 years.
 According to all the information on Mamitupu, Pablo ran the coconut press which extracted coconut oil from coconuts after they have been shredded by hand.
 It was a ‘must see’ if you stopped off in Mamitupu.
 Unfortunately, the coconut presses were not working.
 Since we knew we would be in the anchorage for a few days (it ended up being 8 days due to the awful weather) Mel offered to look at them both but promising Pablo nothing.
 Anyway, Mel was able to get one of the presses going but unfortunately the other one was beyond repair.
 It was quite frustrating as Mel had to contend with island time mentality and time frame.

 We eventually left Mamitupu and meandered our way behind the island chain to Snug Harbour where we met up with Carla and Volker on their beautiful cat, Momo.